|

 of the Depression were just really starting to be felt.
 Plymouth entered the market with a car that can best be described as

-"confusing" - it was almost a totally new car, yet it was very much the same old car it had been in years past - Model
+"confusing" - it was almost a totally new car, yet it was very much the same old car it had been in years past - 1930 Plymouth 30-U. It sat on a new frame, it had a completely revised engine, a new wide band radiator and most importantly, an all

 as the model year continued, the car changed ever so slightly, in some cases incorporating items that were being developed